conceptslearningmachine/Civil-WeightsANDStandards/README.md

 #Due to the fact War Criminals still inacting genocidal
-in all processes; ie. financials, procreating Non-profit documentation at this time has been issued as a for bearance entitie with rule of law.
+in all processes; ie. financials, procreating Non-profit documentation at this time has been issued as a forbearance entitie with rule of law as The World Mandate of Weights & Standards.

 #civilweightsandstandards.tomcatalano@outlook.com